Angular

 event on successful login.
 React to this

-To do so, you can use Angular's event binding mechanism and supply a callback function that is defined in your component
+You can use Angular's event binding mechanism and supply a callback function that is defined in your component

 class directly on the <hanko-auth>